Hello! A bit about me:

 Some of my professional interests include sustainability in libraries, reducing the library's carbon footprint, promoting eco-friendliness, information seeking behaviors, overcoming technological barriers, and teaching computer skills to the underpriveldged.

-In my spare time, I enjoy reading, cooking, crocheting, knitting, green living, and spoiling my cat.
+In my spare time, I enjoy reading, cooking, crocheting, knitting, and spoiling my cat.